The paradox of the compositionality of natural language: a neural machine translation case study: Introduction

 \section{Introduction}

 Although the successes of deep neural networks in \textit{natural language processing} (NLP) are astounding and undeniable, they are still regularly criticised for lacking the powerful generalisation capacities that characterise human intelligence.
 A frequently mentioned concept in such critiques is \emph{compositionality}: the ability to build up the meaning of a complex expression by combining the meanings of its parts \citep[e.g.][]{partee1984compositionality}.
-Compositionality is assumed to play an essential role in how humans understand language, but whether modern neural networks also exhibit this property has since long been a topic of vivid debate \citep[e.g.][]{fodor1988connectionism,smolensky1990tensor,marcus2003algebraic,nefdt2020puzzle}.
+Compositionality is assumed to play an essential role in how humans understand language, but whether neural networks also exhibit this property has since long been a topic of vivid debate \citep[e.g.][]{fodor1988connectionism,smolensky1990tensor,marcus2003algebraic,nefdt2020puzzle}.

-Studies about the compositional abilities of neural networks consider almost exclusively models trained on \emph{artificial} datasets, in which compositionality can be ensured and isolated \citep[e.g.][]{lake2018generalization,hupkes2020compositionality}.\footnote{ With the exception of \citet{raunak2019compositionality}, work on compositional generalisation in the context of language considers highly structured subsets of natural language \citep[e.g.][]{kim2020cogs,keysers2019measuring} or focuses on tendencies of neural networks to learn shortcuts \citep[e.g.][]{mccoy2019right}. } In such tests, the interpretation of expressions is computed completely \emph{locally}: every subpart is evaluated independently -- without taking into account any external context -- and the meaning of the whole expression is then formed by combining the meaning of its parts in a bottom-up fashion.
-This protocol matches the type of compositionality observed in arithmetics: the meaning of \texttt{(3\,+\,5)} is always \texttt{8}, independent from the context it occurs in.
+Studies about the compositional abilities of neural networks consider almost exclusively models trained on synthetic datasets, in which compositionality can be ensured and isolated \citep[e.g.][]{lake2018generalization,hupkes2020compositionality}.\footnote{ Apart from \citet{raunak2019compositionality}, work on compositionality and `natural' language considers highly structured subsets of language \citep[e.g.][]{kim2020cogs,keysers2019measuring}.} In such tests, the interpretation of expressions is computed completely \emph{locally}: every subpart is evaluated independently -- without taking into account any external context -- and the meaning of the whole expression is then formed by combining the meanings of its parts in a bottom-up fashion.
+This protocol matches the type of compositionality observed in arithmetic: the meaning of $(3 + 5)$ is always $8$, independent of the context it occurs in.